zeehio/podman-blog-entry-tmp/blog-entry.md

 ## Final words

-The extended syntax for mappings found on Podman v x.y allows you to provide a more expressive and simple mappings, hopefully easier to use.
+The extended syntax for mappings found on Podman 4.7 allows you to provide a more expressive and simple mappings, hopefully easier to use.

 A big thank you to [@giuseppe](https://github.com/giuseppe), [@Luap99](https://github.com/Luap99),